tinymovr/Tinymovr/docs/encoders/encoders.rst

 .. code-block:: python

-    tm1.encoder.type = 1
+    tm1.encoder.type = 0
-    tm1.encoder.bandwidth = 1500
+    tm1.encoder.bandwidth = 300
     tm1.save_config()
     tm1.reset() # encoder change is applied after reset

-The value of 1500 in bandwidth is the default value configured for the onboard sensor, which works well for most configurations.
+The value of 300Hz in bandwidth is the default value configured based on the charasteristics of the onboard sensor.

 Hall Effect Sensor
 ******************